Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 # FT Asset Loader Middleware

-The FT Asset Loader middleware provides express compatible middleware which exposes the [asset loader] methods to templates by appending an instance of the asset loader to `response.locals`.
+The FT Asset Loader middleware enables express compatible middleware which appends the [asset loader] to response.locals making it accessible to your Express application controllers.

-FT Asset Loader middleware returns an array containing the middleware and optionally containing an express static router for hosting static assets.
-See the [asset loader] documentation for more information about the asset loader and the [middleware options](#middleware-options) section for details about the router and hosting static assets'
+This package can optionally also provide a [static file server](https://expressjs.com/en/starter/static-files.html).

 This middleware should be consumed by your application's server file.